ihmcrobotics/ihmc-pub-sub-group/Readme.md

 ## Usage

 ## Generating Java code from .idl messages
-Use the [https://github.com/ihmcrobotics/ihmc-pub-sub-generator](IHMC Pub/Sub generator) to compile your .idl messages into [MessageType].java and [MessagePubSubType].java.
+Use the [IHMC Pub/Sub generator](https://github.com/ihmcrobotics/ihmc-pub-sub-generator) to compile your .idl messages into [MessageType].java and [MessagePubSubType].java.

 ### Gradle
 Add the IHMC Pub Sub library as dependency